teaguestockwell/speak-easy/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-A chat pwa using webtrc and [peerjs](https://github.com/peers/peerjs).
+A chat pwa using [udp-rpc-bridge](https://github.com/teaguestockwell/udp-rpc-bridge) and [peerjs](https://github.com/peers/peerjs).
 You can video chat, screen share, shares files (up to 300MB) and text.

 ## Getting Started
 To get a local copy up and running follow these simple steps.